Bandō Mitsugorō III

+He was also known as Eiki Mitsugorõ or Eiki-no Mitsugorõ.
+His disciples included Bandõ Mitsue.

 Names

 Like most Kabuki actors, and many artists of his time, Mitsugorō bore a number of names.
 The third to bear the name Bandō Mitsugorō, he was also called Bandō Minosuke I, Morita Kanjirō II and Bandō Mitahachi I earlier in his career.
 A member of the Yamato-ya guild, he could be called by this name as well (see yagō).
 Finally, Mitsugorō was known in poetry circles as Shūka, and as he developed something of a reputation on the streets of Edo, he acquired the nickname "Eiki no Oyagata" (boss of the Eiki district).

 Lineage

 Born into a family of actors, his parents were Bandō Mitsugorō I and Morita Kanya VI's daughter; Morita Kanya V and Nakamura Jūsuke I were his grandfathers.
 Mitsugorō was adopted by Morita Kanya VIII, and was the son-in-law of Ogino Izaburō II.
-Later in his career, he adopted three sons, Morita Kanya X, Morita Kanya XI and Bandō Shūka I, and raised them in the theatre.
+Later in his career, he adopted three sons, Morita Kanya X, Morita Kanya XI and Bandō Shūka I, and reared them in the theatre.